EnigmaCurry/d.rymcg.tech/step-ca/README.md

  * Endpoint: `https://ca.example.com`
  * Fingerprint: get this by running `make inspect-fingerprint` in the step-ca project.

+Strong mTLS depends on both the client and server using certificates from the same CA chain.
+However, you can relax that if you want.
+It does not technically matter what ACME provider the server uses, it can use Let's Encrypt, or Step-CA. The clients will be using Step-CA, but they likely already have the Let's Encrypt CA trusted too (because of the operating system and browser bundled CAs), so either will work.
+In some cases that will be preferred, because clients won't need to add modify their trust store, just add a single client certificate.

 ### Enable mTLS for an app